fenago/react-graphql-course/md/lab_7.md

 a complete access log and versioning, which you can configure in this menu.

-**ProTip**

-Many bigger companies have users across the globe, which requires a highly available application.
-When you reach this point, you can create many more S3 buckets in other regions, and you can set up the replication of one bucket to others living in various regions around the world.
-The correct bucket can then be distributed with AWS CloudFront and a router specific for each user.
-This approach gives every user the best possible experience.

 Move on with the creation of the bucket by clicking on